-From day trips to longer stays, and from traditional culture to wildlife-watching, you'll find beauty, mystery, legend, and more amongst Ireland's many islands
+From day trips to longer stays, and from traditional culture to wildlife-watching, you'll find beauty, mystery, legend, and more scattered amongst Ireland's many islands

-Scattered all along the weather-beaten coast of Ireland are some of our best-kept secrets: the islands.
+S cattered all along the weather-beaten coast of Ireland are some of our best-kept secrets: the islands.
 Here, you'll encounter some truly exceptional landscapes - white sand beaches, clear blue waters, and untouched countryside - as well as a way of life that is distinct from anywhere else in the world.

 Take the Aran Islands, for example.
-From what Oscar Wilde described as the "savage beauty" of Connemara, you can make the short ferry hop to Inis Mór, Inis Meáin, and Inis Oírr (or as an alternative, the aeroplane crossing takes just ten minutes and gives you incredible views of the coastline).
-These three islands, each with their own distinct personality and charm, all share an inimitable terrain, with giant flat slabs of rock stretching towards cliff tops, stone walls interweaving on rolling fields, and small thatch cottages overlooking the sea.
+From what Oscar Wilde described as the "savage beauty" of Connemara, you can make the short ferry hop to Inis Mór, Inis Meáin, and Inis Oírr (or as an alternative, the aeroplane crossing takes just ten minutes from the Connemara Regional Airport in County Galway, and gives you incredible views of the coastline).
+These three islands all share an inimitable terrain, with giant flat slabs of rock stretching towards cliff tops, stone walls interweaving on rolling fields, and small thatch cottages overlooking the sea.